kmsmith137/rf_pipelines/README.md

 Note: this repo now includes the web viewer code which was previously in [mburhanpurkar/web_viewer](https://github.com/mburhanpurkar/web_viewer).

+In v16, the low-level logic in rf_pipelines was largely rewritten!
+The low-level building blocks (streams, transforms, etc.) have a different API now, and any "pre-v16" code will need substantial changes to work "post-v16".
+This is part of the "2017 Mega Merge" affecting many parts of the CHIMEFRB pipeline.

+To make matters worse, due to the CHIME pre-deployment scramble, the new API is fragile and incomplete, and not all pre-v16 features are working.
+We hope that everything will be finished and well-tested in a few more revisions.

-Warning: At the moment, rf_pipelines is **undocumented**.
+In the meantime, rf_pipelines is **undocumented**.
 This is a big problem, and fixing it is a high priority!
 (There used to be some minimal documentation and examples, but I temporarily removed them, since they were so out-of-date that they were more misleading than helpful.)

+For now, the best we can offer is the following tidbits of documentation:

+  - The rf_pipelines MANUAL.md, which is a placeholder briefly summarizing current status.

+  - The python docstrings, and comments in the C++ header files, do contain a lot of information.

-In the meantime, if you're interested in running the real-time CHIME FRB pipeline, please refer to the [kmsmith137/ch_frb_l1](https://github.com/kmsmith137/ch_frb_l1/) repository, which does have reasonable documentation.
-If you're interested in running the "offline" CHIME FRB pipeline (including the web viewer), you may find the example scripts in the [mrafieir/ch_frb_rfi](https://github.com/mrafieir/ch_frb_rfi/) repository useful.
+  - If you're interested in running the **real-time** CHIME FRB pipeline, please refer to the [kmsmith137/ch_frb_l1](https://github.com/kmsmith137/ch_frb_l1/) repository, which does have reasonable documentation.

+  - If you're interested in running the **offline** CHIME FRB pipeline (including the web viewer), you may find the example scripts in the [mrafieir/ch_frb_rfi](https://github.com/mrafieir/ch_frb_rfi/) repository useful.
-Installation instructions follow.

 ### REQUIRED DEPENDENCIES